nasa/prog_algs/sphinx_config/predictors.rst

 Included Predictors
 -----------------------
-The following predictors are included with this package:
+The following predictors are included with this package.
+A new predictor can be created by subclassing `prog_algs.predictors.Predictor`.
+See also: `predictor_template.py`

 Monte Carlo Predictor
 **********************